survivejs/webpack-book/manuscript/04_what_is_webpack.md

 - Internal APIs (esp. plugins) have been improved and older APIs have been deprecated.
 - The development and production targets have better defaults.
 For example now `contenthash` is used for production resulting in predictable caching behavior.
 The topic is discussed in detail at the _Adding Hashes to Filename_ chapter.

-[Webpack 5 changelog](https://github.com/webpack/changelog-v5) lists all the major changes.
-Apart from the caching improvements and module federation, it can be considered a clean up release.
+[Webpack 5 release post](https://webpack.js.org/blog/2020-10-10-webpack-5-release/) lists all the major changes.
+Apart from the caching improvements and _Module Federation_, it can be considered a clean up release.

 There's [an official migration guide](https://webpack.js.org/migrate/5/) that lists all of the changes that have to be done to port a project from webpack 4 to 5.

 It's possible that a project will run without any changes to the configuration but that you'll receive deprecation warnings.
 To find out where they are coming from, use `node --trace-deprecation node_modules/webpack/bin/webpack.js` when running webpack.

-At the time of writing, webpack 5 is in beta and the book examples work with it although you may see deprecation warnings occasionally.

 {pagebreak}